Wednesday, February 24, 2021

 The overall feel of the dungeon -- er, cellar complex -- is brightly lit (magic), glazed tiles, crumbling.

 Room 1 - This room is at the bottom of a set of stairs leading to the house "cellar."
-Upon touching the bottom step, magic, flickering white light issues from a square in the ceiling.
+Upon touching the bottom step, flickering magical white light issues from a square in the ceiling.
 (I'm imagining ever-burning torches in a recess with leaded glass panes below them?)
 This room is covered in red tendrils like veins or thin plant roots.
 A sickly sweet smell hangs in the air.
 If PCs dally or lean against the walls, tendrils will try to attach to them and drink blood.
-Pulling away makes a terrible "velcro" sound.
+Pulling away from them makes a terrible "velcro" sound.
 This isn't a significant threat unless someone passes out here - just a hint of things to come.
 There is a hidden tunnel behind the thickest mass of tendrils, It is a tunnel leading to room 3, but you would need to burn it out or hack through it to travel the distance.

 Room 2 - This is a disinfecting room.
 Brightly lit, glazed blue tiles, odd pipes/nozzles along either side.
 The floor tiles contain pressure plates that will spray the characters with acid.
 The acid degrades nonmagical metal; Amor loses one step of functionality (e.g. Plate to Chain).
 With care, PCs could move against the wall and not trigger the spray.

-Room 3 - As soon as PCs open the door, they will se a giant pitcher plant.
+Room 3 - As soon as PCs open the door, they will see a giant pitcher plant.
 They may indeed hear "sucking" noises before opening the door.
 The giant plant is in the process of devouring something.
 All that is left is a kind of goo, but it has an eyeball in it and maybe a hand?
 The red root tendrils clearly come from this thing and they fill half of this room as well.
 The other half is filled with tables, pots (many broken), sacks of dirt...
 There's a door at the other end.

 Room 4 - This is a room of doors, six of them in fact.
 Three are closed and sealed with wax as well as arcane marks drawn in grease pencil.
 There is an ozone smell in the room and a soft humming (the wards are leaking).

 Room 5 - (sealed) This is a green slime breeding vat.
 It is dark, light only coming from 4.
 A vat in the center of the room holds spores that have fallen from the ceiling above.
 It looks like bodies might have been thrown into the pit to feed the slime.
 Might even be some treasure down there, stuff the bodies were wearing, but one might also presume they were stripped first.
-Occasionally a soft squelching or a popping sound from the pit.
+Occasionally a soft squelching or a popping sound comes from the pit.

 Room 6 - (sealed) A naked human (?) is chained to the opposite wall.
 It is nearly starved to death.
 It's body is small and weak, especially compared to its giant bald head and large eyes.
 The room is unlit.
 Dried feces, bad smells, and all the other yucky stuff you might imagine from someone imprisoned without care for a few days.
 The human is harmless, but he has been altered.
 His touch negates magic (magic items get a save).